LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Method

 In this section, we introduce a naive approach for edit propagation, which serves as a foundation for the subsequent improvements.
 Given an input video $\mathbf{V}_{\text{input}} = [\mathbf{I}_1, \mathbf{I}_2, \dots, \mathbf{I}_T]$ and an edited version of the first frame, $\tilde{\mathbf{I}}_1$, the goal is to generate an edited video $\tilde{\mathbf{V}}_{\text{edited}} = [\tilde{\mathbf{I}}_1, \tilde{\mathbf{I}}_2, \dots, \tilde{\mathbf{I}}_T]$ where the edits introduced in $\tilde{\mathbf{I}}_1$ are propagated across all subsequent frames with coherent motion.

-To achieve this basic objective, we insert LoRA (Low-Rank Adaptation) \citep{hu2022lora} modules $\phi_\theta$ into the self-attention and cross-attention layers of the I2V model\citep{wang2025wan} and optimize them on the input video $\mathbf{V}_{\text{input}}$ to capture its motion pattern.
+To achieve this basic objective, we insert LoRA \citep{hu2022lora} modules $\phi_\theta$ into the self-attention and cross-attention layers of the I2V model\citep{wang2025wan} and optimize them on the input video $\mathbf{V}_{\text{input}}$ to capture its motion pattern.
 During training, the model is conditioned on the original first frame $\mathbf{I}_1$ and a textual prompt composed of a fixed special token $p^*$ concatenated with the caption $c$ generated for $\mathbf{I}_1$ using Florence-2~\citep{xiao2024florence} (i.e., $[p^*]$ + $c$).
 The model is supervised to reconstruct the full input video $\mathbf{V}_{\text{input}} = \{\mathbf{I}_1, \mathbf{I}_2, \dots, \mathbf{I}_T\}$.
-Following the denoising objective of the I2V diffusion model\citep{wang2025wan}, we optimize the LoRA adapters by minimizing the error between the network noise prediction and the Gaussian noise injected into the latent video: where $\mathbf{\epsilon}$ is the sampled noise, and $\epsilon_\theta$ denotes the noise prediction network with LoRA parameters $\phi_\theta$. $\mathcal{E}$ is the VAE encoder that maps the target video input $\mathbf{V}_{\text{input}}$ to the latent space.
+Following the flow matching objective of the I2V model~\citep{wang2025wan}, we optimize the LoRA adapters by minimizing the error between the network velocity prediction and the target flow drift: